 - to your authorised representatives or advisers, or when you ask us to do so

-- our dealers, our related entities or our business partners
+- our dealers, our related entities or our business or commercial partners

 - to other telecommunication and information service providers or to our wholesale and other customers from or through whom you may acquire products or services (for example, we may need to disclose your information for billing purposes)